Yoanndp/generate_sql_queries/README.md

 ```

 # Output file format
 The output file will be in SQL format and should be executed on the phenotype.db database.
-It will contain insert statement on table `FlagOverrides`.
+It will contain update statement on table `FlagOverrides`.

 # Usage
 ```